Analyzing and Tuning Warm-up

 -

-Different compiler options can be used to lowering the optimization levels and affect the amount of time and CPU Falcon uses to optimize your code.
-For more info on this topic, check Command Line Options > Falcon Compiler Options.
+Different compiler options can be used to lower the optimization levels and affect the amount of time and resources that Falcon uses to optimize your code.
+For more info on this topic, see Command Line Options > Falcon Compiler Options.

 A solution for the slower optimized code in these circumstances is provided by Azul’s Cloud Native Compiler.